 - Not be a second semester junior or beyond (unless the student has received permission to remain an undergraduate for a fifth year).

-- Provided those requirements are met, students can begin the self-nomination process during the first four weeks of the fall or spring semester.
+- Provided those requirements are met, students can begin the self-nomination process during the first four weeks of the fall semester.

 The self-nomination process is as follows: